voschezang/coding-handbook/organization-structure.md

 Control of an organization vary between being completely centralized or completely distributed.
 See also [programming-paradigmes](programming-paradigms.md).

-- Orchestration: communication happens through *commands*.
+- Orchestration: communication happens through a chain of *commands*.
 E.g. a CEO makes an order.
-- Choreography: communication happens mainly by *events*.
+- Choreography: communication contains many *events*, that are processed autonomously by components.
 E.g. an investor broadcasts that they are offering stock at a certain price.

+In addition, the communication can happen *synchronously* - with blocking messages - or *asynchronously*.

-In addition, [power](https://qualitysafety.bmj.com/content/13/suppl_2/ii22.short) can be oriented differently.
+[Power](https://qualitysafety.bmj.com/content/13/suppl_2/ii22.short) can be oriented differently.
 Based on the flow of information, the following categories can be distinguished.

 - **Authoritative** (pathological): chain of command.
 Based on personal need.
     - Hide information from competitors.
 Suppress risks.
 Associated with scapegoating.